-I've also seen some who aren't very carefully when it comes to concealing what they wrote.
+I've also seen some who aren't very careful when it comes to concealing what they wrote.
 One audition I was in, I saw the director write down in big letters "NEVER IN A MILLION YEARS".
 She then put the resume with the note face-up so anyone, including the performer, could see it as they walked out of the room.

 3. Don't use the audition to inflate your own ego

 There is a director, and I won't say who but some of you may know him, that whenever he's in auditions, he likes to not only give you his entire bio but also likes to ask nonsensical questions that have nothing to do with the show.

 "If you could be a tree, which tree would you be?"